 The results most people experience is a brighter complexion.
 Acupuncture floods the face with blood and oxygen which brings the appearance back to life—like waking from a long and deep sleep.
 Cosmetic acupuncture can be done in combination with Botox or fillers; the needles will be placed on other areas of the face.
 For those who use Botox or fillers, we recommend facial acupuncture 2 – 3 weeks after the injections.

-The majority of people who get cosmetic acupuncture see marked improvements after 5 sessions; however, 10 twice-weekly sessions is recommended to achieve optimal results.
+The majority of people who get cosmetic acupuncture see marked improvements after 5 sessions; however, 10 twice-weekly sessions are recommended to achieve optimal results.
 After the 10 initial sessions, we recommend a “maintenance” stage where treatment is performed every four to eight weeks.
 The results?
 Take 3 – 7 years off of your face!

 Want to see if cosmetic acupuncture is right for you?
 Book online or call 972-813-9414 to schedule your free initial consult.